Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 14–15 daysWagmo, ASPCA, Spot, Pumpkin, Hartville (14); Healthy Paws (15)

 Illness waits cluster tightly around two weeks: 14 days at most carriers, 15 at Healthy Paws, Fetch, and Companion Protect, and 12 on Chewy CarePlus's Trupanion tiers.
-The 30-day illness figures you'll sometimes see quoted are edge cases — Trupanion's California disclosure† and a couple of legacy products — not the market norm.
+Trupanion's current national FAQ publishes a 30-day illness wait while warning that timing varies by location; some state forms use a delayed effective date instead of a formal illness wait.

 Which carriers cover accidents from day one?